OpenHUTB/carla_doc/docs/build_linux.md

 ```

 !!!
 Note
-    The `master` branch contains the current release of CARLA with the latest fixes and features.
-Previous CARLA versions are tagged with the version name.
+    The `master` branch contains the current release of Carla with the latest fixes and features.
+Previous Carla versions are tagged with the version name.
 Always remember to check the current branch in git with the command `git branch`.

 ### Get assets

-You will need to download the __latest__ assets to work with the current version of CARLA.
+You will need to download the __latest__ assets to work with the current version of Carla.
 We provide a script to automate this process.
-To use the script, run the following command in the CARLA root folder:
+To use the script, run the following command in the Carla root folder:

 ```sh
         ./Update.sh